Exercises

 • Reduces front-thigh stiffness that can affect hips, knees, and kneeling positions.

-Common mistakes
+Common mistakes to avoid

 • Arching the low back instead of opening the front thigh and hip.

-• Bouncing, yanking, or trying to make the stretch feel intense immediately.
+• Bouncing, yanking, or trying to force the stretch to feel intense right away.

-• Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching.
+• Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching instead of backing off.

 • Skip or modify this stretch if it reproduces sharp pain, numbness, tingling, dizziness, or symptoms that travel away from the stretched area.